 Should I walk on it?

 Walking as a form of physical activity has many health benefits for your entire body.
 If tolerated with a manageable level of pain, walking can assist the healing of acute injuries and nourishment of articular cartilage through the movement of synovial fluid.

 Walking can also assist in restoring confidence in your knee and improve your mood, which can assist in reducing pain.

-If you’d like to chat to one of our expert knee physios, please don’t hesitate call us on 8490 0777 email us at firstname.lastname@example.org
+If you’d like to chat with one of our expert knee physios, please don’t hesitate to call us on 8490 0777 or email us at email@example.com

 If you’re ready to start your journey to improved knee function and reduced pain, you can book online here.